Once it’s obvious to the people around you that you’ve made a self-created social gaffe, how do you deal with it? How do you handle that gaffe?

 Because she stayed calm, she was able to see the situation quickly and easily for what it really was.
 It wasn’t a shocking and embarrassing social gaffe at all; it was simply a funny mistake which anyone could have made.
 Because she then handled it all with good grace and humour, people in the room laughed with her and not at her.
 Most empathised and wished her well.
 It would have been great if she really was on my course although I don’t believe assertiveness was something she lacked.

 Self-regulation or self-control is a key element in emotional intelligence.
-People who keep elevated levels of emotional self-control tend to do well in social situations and, in my experience, life in general.
+People who keep elevated levels of emotional self-control tend to do well in most social situations and, in my experience, life in general.
 This lady remained calm and fully in control throughout which then led to her classy and good-natured exit.
-The way she handled it enabled her self-confidence to remain high.
+Here gaffe handling expertise enabled her self-confidence to remain high.

-My workshop that morning was all about developing more Assertiveness.
-As the trainer I loved her for handling her gaffe the way she did because she supplied a brilliant, if unplanned, example of assertive behaviour which became one of the learning points on the day.
+My workshop that morning was all about developing more assertiveness.
+As the trainer I loved her skilled gaffe handling.
+She supplied a fabulous, albeit unplanned, example of truly assertive and emotionally intelligent behaviour.
+It became one of the key learning points on the day.

-This story clearly underlines for me why I love delivering live training workshops so much.
+This story also clearly underlines for me why I love training workshops so much; live and online.
 I meet such fantastic people, get some unexpected yet wonderful bonuses and I learn something new on every session.
+Every day is a day in school.